sahthevandal/CSAwesome/_sources/Unit5-Writing-Classes/topic-5-3-comments-conditions.rst

 .. mchoice:: AP5-3-1
     :practice: T
-    :answer_a: /* Precondition: s <= 0 */
+    :answer_a: /* Precondition: score <= 0 */
-    :answer_b: /* Precondition: score >= 0 */
+    :answer_b: /* Precondition: this.score >= 0 */
-    :answer_c: /* Precondition: s and ec >= 0 */
+    :answer_c: /* Precondition: score and extraCredit >= 0 */
-    :answer_d: /* Precondition: n is not the empty String */
+    :answer_d: /* Precondition: studentName is not the empty String */
-    :answer_e: /* Precondition: studentName is not the empty String */
+    :answer_e: /* Precondition: this.studentName is not the empty String */
     :correct: c, d
-    :feedback_a: It is not reasonable the s which sets the score should be negative.
+    :feedback_a: It is not reasonable that the argument score should be negative.
-    :feedback_b: The precondition should be about the parameters of the constructor. score is not the parameter variable.
+    :feedback_b: The precondition should be about the parameters of the constructor. this.score is not the parameter variable.
     :feedback_c: Correct.
-It is reasonable that the score and extraCredit should be set to positive values using the parameters s and ec.
+It is reasonable that the score and extraCredit both be non-negative.
     :feedback_d: Correct.
-It is reasonable that the parameter n which sets the name should be not empty.
+It is reasonable that the student’s name should not be empty.
-    :feedback_e: The precondition should be about the parameters of the constructor. score is not the parameter variable.
+    :feedback_e: The precondition should be about the parameters of the constructor. this.studentName is not the parameter variable.

     Consider the following class definition.